greyisgreat/GREAT-/README.md

-This is a js bookmarklet script designed for blocking ads v1 is buggy rn so im currently working on v2.
+This is a js bookmarklet script designed for blocking ads at schools and works if they block extenstions there. v1 is buggy at the moment so im currently working on v2.